MichelleSantos22/App-Design/README.md

-A description of the app.
+A description of the app: One popular five-weapon expansion to the classic game is "rock-paper-scissors-Spock-lizard", invented by Sam Kass and Karen Bryla, which adds "Spock" and "lizard" to the standard three choices.
+"Spock" is signified with the Star Trek Vulcan salute, while "lizard" is shown by forming the hand into a sock-puppet-like mouth.
+Spock smashes scissors and vaporizes rock; he is poisoned by lizard and disproven by paper.
+Lizard poisons Spock and eats paper; it is crushed by rock and decapitated by scissors.

-A link to the Trello baord.
+A link to the Trello baord: https://trello.com/b/ndOXMbOc/rochambeau-2